yoh1234/climate-adaptive-architecture-tool/README.md

    - Transition to a modular prompt architecture with structured templates and optional function calling for data lookup.

 4. **Conversational input**
-   - Enable users to describe buildings in natural language (e.g., "a 2-story home with 6 ft elevation in Lakeview using concrete and flood vents")
+   - Enable users to describe buildings in natural language (e.g., "a 2-story home with 6 ft elevation in Lakeview using concrete and flood vents").
-   - Use an NLP parser to convert input into structured parameters
+   - Use an NLP parser to convert input into structured parameters.

 5. **Expanded parameter set**
-   - Add more granular design inputs like roof type, number of floors, basement presence, adjacent terrain, flood insurance status
+   - Add more granular design inputs like roof type, number of floors, basement presence, adjacent terrain, flood insurance status.
-   - Support risk scenarios for wind, rainfall, and compound flooding
+   - Support risk scenarios for wind, rainfall, and compound flooding.